A method for site-specifically tethering the enzyme urease to DNA origami with sustained activity: Results and Discussion

 \subsubsection{Increasing salt concentration improves the conjugation yield}

 We demonstrate that increasing the salt concentration in the final DNA incubation reaction increases the conjugation efficiency of the second step of our scheme.
 Figure~\ref{fig3}A shows the protein bands for various urease samples at 137~mM, 187~mM, and 637~mM NaCl in the final solution.
+All conjugations referenced henceforth use a 5x and 10x molar ratio of crosslinker and DBCO-DNA to urease hexamer, respectively.
 When no DBCO-DNA is added to the final reactions, there is no difference in molecular weight between the samples with different NaCl concentrations.
 However, when DBCO-modified DNA is added, there is a clear increase in the molecular weight of the samples as the NaCl concentration increases.
 The plot in Fig~\ref{fig3}B shows the ratios of the DNA signal to the protein signal within the main band of each salt condition, normalized to the ratio at 137~mM NaCl.
 The conjugation yield increases by a factor of roughly 1.6, going from 137~mM NaCl to 187~mM NaCl, and by approximately three-fold from 137~mM NaCl to 637~mM NaCl.
 Therefore, we conclude that the NaCl concentration plays an important role in determining the success and yield of the DNA-to-urease conjugation step.

 We attribute the increase in conjugation efficiency to the salt-dependent screening of the negative charges on the DNA and the enzyme.
 Both DNA and urease are negatively charged at neutral pH, given that urease’s isoelectric point is about 5.1~\cite{sumner1929isoelectric}.
 We hypothesize that the addition of salt screens the electrostatic repulsion between the two negatively charged molecules, enabling them to come closer together and thus resulting in more conjugation events.
 Other protocols conjugating DNA to urease do not include additional salt and are mostly done in 1xPBS, which has a NaCl concentration of 137~mM and a KCl concentration of 2.7~mM~\cite{chang2017detection, wang2020ph, patino2024synthetic}.
 Therefore, compared to existing protocols in the literature, our findings suggest that the conjugation efficiency can be improved roughly three-fold by using monovalent salt concentrations above 600~mM.